paradisepilot/buildRLib/README.md

 Error: package or namespace load failed for ‘Cairo’
 ```
 consider installing X11 for Mac, which is called XQuartz.
-It no longer ships with OS X.
+XQuartz no longer ships with OS X.

 To install X11/XQuartz, visit: **https://www.xquartz.org/**